genome/breakdancer/gmt-web/content/index.md

 How to Cite
 ===========

-We appreciate your citing the Breakdancer paper published in [Nature Methods](http://www.nature.com/nmeth/journal/v6/n9/abs/nmeth.1363.html) if youmake use of this tool or related methods.
+We appreciate your citing the Breakdancer paper published in [Nature Methods](http://www.nature.com/nmeth/journal/v6/n9/abs/nmeth.1363.html) if you make use of this tool or related methods.